- Microsoft Defender for Endpoint Plan 1

 The same list of indicators is honored by the prevention agent.
 Meaning, if Microsoft Defender Antivirus is the primary Antivirus configured, the matched indicators are treated according to the settings.
 For example, if the action is "Alert and Block", Microsoft Defender Antivirus prevents file executions (block and remediate) and a corresponding alert will be raised.
 On the other hand, if the Action is set to "Allow", Microsoft Defender Antivirus won't detect nor block the file from being run.

 Automated investigation and remediation engine

 The automated investigation and remediation behave the same.
-If an indicator is set to "Allow", Automated investigation and remediation will ignore a "bad" verdict for it.
-If set to "Block", Automated investigation and remediation will treat it as "bad".
+If an indicator is set to "Allow", Automated investigation and remediation ignore a "bad" verdict for it.
+If set to "Block", Automated investigation and remediation treat it as "bad".